yojoecapital/notes/CS-585 Natural Language Processing/5-Lexical-representations-for-NLP.md

     - <span style="color:SlateBlue"><u>is</u>, <u>not</u>, <u>the</u>, <u>when</u>ever, <u>which</u>ever</span>
   - when we factor it out of a word, the remaining pieces should also be useful parts
   - <span style="color:SlateBlue">show+ing, when+ever, wait+er, blue+berry</span>
-- ==byte-pair encoding== uses these principles to implement an algorithm for sub-word vocabulary induction
+- **byte-pair encoding** uses these principles to implement an algorithm for sub-word vocabulary induction

 > 1. generate a word frequency list
 >